On the Springer correspondence for wreath products

-While the conditions (A1--2) therein are straightforward generalizations of Chriss-Ginzburg's conditions (see (C1--2) in Proposition~\ref{prop:GinzLagr}); the condition (A3) actually provides a hint on how one should construct the desired subalgebra $A$.
+While the conditions (A1--2) therein are straightforward generalizations of \red{Chriss--Ginzburg's} conditions (see (C1--2) in Proposition~\ref{prop:GinzLagr}); the condition (A3) actually provides a hint on how one should construct the desired subalgebra $A$.

-\item Last but not least, in the final statement of such a classification theorem, the modules are isotypic components of the top Borel--Moore homology $\HBMt(\fB_x)$ of a Springer fiber, which are well-defined only when $\HBMt(\fB_x)$ affords a $(\HBMt(Z), G)$-bimodule structure.
+\item Last but not least, in the final statement of such a classification theorem, the modules are isotypic components of the top Borel--Moore homology $\HBMt(\fB_x)$ of a Springer fiber, which are well-defined only when $\HBMt(\fB_x)$ affords a $(\HBMt(Z), C(x))$-bimodule structure.

 However, it can been seen from Example~\ref{ex:A4} that it can be the case that the $G$-action does not commute with the $\HBMt(Z)$-action.
 Thus, we need to impose condition (A4) so that the final statement makes sense.